The Stig: The Man in the White Suit

 On 19 August 2010, it was reported that a legal dispute was developing between the BBC and publishers representing the Stig, over plans by the Stig to release an autobiography revealing his identity.
 A BBC spokesman said, "The BBC is in a legal dispute over the publication of a book relating to Top Gear as this breaches agreed contractual and confidentiality obligations relating to the show."
 The Stig was reportedly unhappy that he had been unable to profit from his Top Gear role to the same degree as the other presenters.

-Around the same time, the Sunday Times claimed that financial documents for Ben Collins' company, Collins Autosport, provided evidence that he was the Stig.
+Around the same time, The Sunday Times claimed that financial documents for Ben Collins's company, Collins Autosport, provided evidence that he was the Stig.
 The Times stated that beginning a month after the White Stig's first appearance, the company had experienced an increase in profits ascribed to "driving services provided for the BBC, mainly in the Top Gear programme."
 Collins did not comment on this story; the BBC said it was "no surprise" as Collins had appeared several times on the show as well as provided other services.

 On 23 August 2010, the BBC and the Stig's publisher, HarperCollins, appeared in court.
 HarperCollins confirmed that it was being sued by the BBC over the autobiography's publication, stating, "We are disappointed that the BBC has chosen to spend licence fee payers' money to suppress this book and will vigorously defend the perfectly legitimate right of this individual to tell his story."
 The BBC said, "This situation has come about as a result of an attempt by an external party to profit from unauthorised use of the Top Gear brand, one of the BBC's biggest and most watched shows in the UK and around the world.
 As a result, it is important that the BBC does all it can to uphold confidentiality clauses that have been agreed to in relation to the show."